To date there have been ten implementations of Meetings of Opposites.

 - In winter 2018: another course for OLLI, “Civics in Charlottesville: From Us-Against-Them to We-For-Each-Other.”

-- For UnityDays, in 2019: a one-evening workshop: “Where Do Stereotypes Come From?”
+- For Charlottesville UnityDays, in 2019: a one-evening workshop: “Where Do Stereotypes Come From?”

 - In spring 2020: an OLLI course, “Walking Uphill Together,” cut short after three sessions by the coronavirus, but moved online to use the platform of Living Room Conversations.